The Mole : Disguised Disgrace

 Waitress : I admit that I'm kinda scatterbrained sometimes, but that doesn't mean I'm dumb.
 Hello, who on earth would sacrifice their own safety for that of another?

 Waitress started looking in her apron for something as Boo stared at her, dumbfounded.
 "Ah-ha!
 Got it!
 Wanna chance it in a coin flip?" suggested the waitress of the Excess Express.
-As Boo nodded slowly, Waitress threw the coin in the air.
+Boo nodded slowly, seeing the merit in her suggestion.

-"Heads," Boo called immediately.
+"Heads," Boo called immediately, which prompted Waitress to throw the item in the air.
 Three pairs of eyes followed the coin's movements until gravity did its work and pulled it back toward the ground.
 Upon hitting the pavement, a winner was decided.

 The ten contestants and their host entered inside Mario's Stadium, excited to walk on the same floor that the finest sportsmen had trodden upon.
 Gazing at their surroundings, they could see that the floor was very clean as it was sparkling.
 The same could be said of the bleachers.
 Overall, the stadium was in top-notch condition but seemed a little empty.